FOREX-Euro slumps to two-decade low as recession fears bite | Business

 FOREX-Euro slumps to two-decade low as recession fears bite

+"It will continue to be very difficult for the euro to rally in any meaningful way with the energy picture worsening and risks to economic growth increasing notably," said MUFG's Halpenny.
+The heavy selloff also saw the euro drop to the lowest against the Swiss franc since the Swiss National Bank abandoned its currency cap in 2015.
+It fell against the sterling too although the pound has its own economic and political worries to cope with at the moment.

 Even the Australian dollar failed to gain traction despite the country's first back-to-back 50 basis point interest rate hike in recent memory overnight, which also cemented the fastest run-up in rates there since 1994.
-The Aussie ticked 0.09% lower to $0.6820, after trading as high as $0.6895 earlier in the day.
+The Aussie swooped 1% lower to $0.6787, after trading as high as $0.6895 earlier in the day.
+It is now down nearly 7% this year.

-The dollar's strength, meanwhile, sent the yen back down toward a 24-year low.
+The dollar's strength, meanwhile, nudged the yen back down toward a 24-year low.
 It was last at 135.79 per dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)